fatzebra/FatZebra-WooCommerce/readme.txt

 = 1.5.1 =
-* Fixed issue where visa checkout express option wasn't working properly == Support ==
+* Fixed issue where visa checkout express option wasn't working properly

+= 1.5.2 =
+* Fixed deprecations and errors introduced with version mismatch against WC Subscriptions
+* Updated configuration to disable Visa Checkout and MasterPass by default
+* Fixed Visa Checkout anti-clickjack from running on pages which are not checkout and cart

+== Support ==

 If you have any issue with the Fat Zebra Gateway for WooCommerce please contact us at support@fatzebra.com.au and we will be more then happy to help out.